-Project Name Protocols with Territorial Authorities and Health Boards Project Description This project includes the development of protocols or memoranda of understanding with Territorial Authorities and health boards for air quality issues to agree on respective responsibilities, in particular: smoky fires and incinerators fire permits and open burning dust complaints odour complaints complaints substituting a speed of the development of protocols or memoranda of understanding a speed of the substitution of Who Regional Council, Territorial Authorities and health boards.
-Links to Policy This project links to Policy 8-2.
+Project Name Method 8-4 Protocols with Territorial Authorities and District Health Boards Project Description This project method includes the development of protocols or memoranda of understanding with Territorial Authorities and district health boards for air quality issues to agree on respective responsibilities, in particular: smoky fires and incinerators fire permits and open outdoor burning dust complaints odour complaints complaints about airborne contaminants, gases and fumes, and dangerous or noxious discharges.
+Who Regional Council, Territorial Authorities and district health boards.
+Links to Policy This project links to method implements Policiesy 8-2 and 8-4.
 Target Protocols agreed and signed off by 2009.

-Project Name Public Information - Air Quality Project Description Easily accessible information will be developed and provided on the following air quality issues for the general public: • smoky fires and incinerators • fire permits and open burning • dust • odours • airborne contaminants, gases and fumes • burning of wastes • PM 10 and home heating • agrichemical spray drift.
-Who Regional Council, Territorial Authorities, health boards and other relevant agencies.
-Links to Policy This project links to Policy 8-2.
+Project Name Method 8-5 Public Information - Air Quality Project Description Easily accessible information will be developed and provided on the following air quality issues for the general public: • smoky fires and incinerators • fire permits and epen outdoor burning • dust • odours • airborne contaminants, gases and fumes • burning of wastes

+Project Name Method 8-5 Public Information - Air Quality PM10 and home heating agrichemical spray drift.
+Who Regional Council, Territorial Authorities, district health boards and other relevant agencies organisations .
+Links to Policy This project links to method implements Policy 8-2 Policies 8-1 to 8-6.
 Target Information provided via website and available in paper form by 2009.

-Project Name 24 Hour Pollution Hotline

-Project Description This service relates to the ongoing provision of a 24-hour pollution hotline to record and respond to air quality complaints.
+Project Name Method 8-6 24 Hour Pollution Hotline Project Description This service relates to the ongoing provision of a 24 hour Pollution Hotline to record and respond to air quality complaints.
 Who Regional Council.

-Links to Policy This project links to Policy 8-2.
+Links to Policy This project links to method implements Policy 8-2 Policies 8-1 to 8-6.
+Targets 24 hour Pollution Hotline continues and is widely publicised.

-Target 24-hour pollution hotline continues.